canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/import-local-vm-to-aws.rst

         aws ec2 import-image --description "My imported ubuntu server VM" --disk-containers "file://containers.json" --profile default --region us-east-1

 This command will return a task ID (``ImportTaskId``), which can be used to check its status.
-The task itself will take some time since it will import, convert, launch, and create an ami.
+The task itself will take some time since it will import, convert, launch, and create an AMI.

 You can check the status with: